 As manufacturing maturity increases, demonstration of manufacturing capabilities should be accomplished in increasingly realistic manufacturing environments.
+The following definitions were developed by the MRL Working Group to provide a common lexicon for conducting MRL Assessments within various manufacturing-related environments.

-Prior to Milestone A, the MRL criteria focus on manufacturing feasibility by identifying manufacturability and producibility of the proposed concepts and reducing the production risk.
+Before Milestone A, the MRL criteria focus on manufacturing feasibility by identifying manufacturability and producibility of the proposed concepts and reducing the production risk.
 These proposed concepts are generally demonstrated in a laboratory environment.

-Laboratory Environment - an environment where scientists, design engineers, manufacturing engineers, quality engineers, and production personnel develop and test processes, procedure, and equipment for making a product.
+Laboratory Environment - An environment in which scientists, design engineers, manufacturing engineers, quality engineers, and production personnel develop and test processes, procedures, and equipment for making a product.